Lunexa-Project/Lunexa/docs/CONTRIBUTING.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "Lunexa Maintainer Team" is defined in this document as the following users:
+The "Monero Maintainer Team" is defined in this document as the following users:
+- fluffypony
+- moneromooo
-- Mysticalai
+- hyc

 ## Goals